 Even if handstands aren’t your primary goal, the exercises are, of course, effective for building shoulder muscle and strength.
 The ability to do handstands is just an added benefit.
 Plus, handstands are a great exercise for developing your bodyweight shoulder strength, taking your shoulders to the next level.

-All the above exercises will work your anterior deltoids.
+Your front delts will be the easiest to hit with just bodyweight exercises.
+All of the above exercises will work your anterior deltoids.

-Pike push ups (especially elevated pike push ups)
+Pike push ups (especially elevated pike push ups), Wall walks, Handstands (and kick ups) are all good exercises for your middle delts.

 The posterior delts are mainly a stabilizer for the above exercises, so while they are worked, they are not going to be a primary mover.